Ahmed Johnson: Feud with the Nation of Domination (1996–1998)

-Johnson returned later in 1996 to enter a feud with Faarooq (who by then had a new gimmick and formed his own stable, the Nation of Domination).
-Finally, the two had an encounter at Royal Rumble 1997, where Johnson won by disqualification.
+Johnson returned from injury in December 1996 at In Your House 12: It's Time, resulting in a confrontation with Faarooq and his stable, the Nation of Domination.
+The following month at the Royal Rumble, Johnson faced Faarooq, winning by disqualification after the Nation of Domination members interfered.
 Two days later, Johnson and The Undertaker defeated Faarooq and Nation member Crush in a No Holds Barred match at the Triple Threat event.
-He began teaming with Legion of Doom (Hawk and Animal) and the three fought the entire Nation at WrestleMania 13 in a Chicago Street Fight.
-At A Cold Day in Hell, he defeated Crush and Savio Vega in a gauntlet match before losing to Faarooq.
+He began teaming with the Legion of Doom and the three fought the Nation of Domination at WrestleMania 13 in a Chicago Street Fight.
+At A Cold Day in Hell, he faced the Nation of Domination in a gauntlet match, defeating Crush and Savio Vega before losing to Faarooq.

-In June 1997, Johnson turned on WWF Champion The Undertaker and joined the New Nation, with Kama Mustafa, D'Lo Brown, and Faarooq.
-Johnson was injured soon after this; he was scheduled to face Undertaker at Canadian Stampede for the WWF Title, but was plagued by injuries and was replaced by Vader.
+In June 1997, Johnson turned on WWF Champion The Undertaker and joined the Nation of Domination alongside Faarooq, D'Lo Brown, and Kama Mustafa.
+Johnson was scheduled to face The Undertaker for the WWF Championship at In Your House 16: Canadian Stampede the following month, but suffered another injury (he was replaced by Vader).

-The Nation turned on him after he recovered and returned in August 1997, replacing him with Rocky Maivia, which resulted in Johnson turning face once more.
+Johnson returned from injury once more in August 1997, upon which the Nation of Domination turned on him and replaced him with Rocky Maivia, which resulted in Johnson turning face once more.
 He restarted his feud with the Nation, and would reunite with the Legion of Doom as well as join forces with Ken Shamrock during the feud.
-At Survivor Series 1997, they defeated the Nation in a Survivor Series match.
+At Survivor Series 1997, they defeated the Nation of Domination in a Survivor Series match.
+Johnson's last appearance was at the pay-per-view No Way Out of Texas: In Your House in February 1998, teaming with Shamrock and the Disciples of Apocalypse to defeat the Nation of Domination.